 The Chinati Foundation (chinati.org), his contemporary art museum, housed in a former Army base, is still recognized as a leader in the field.

-Hotel Saint George (marfasaintgeorge.com), a sleek inn filled with locally made furnishings and priceless paintings, opened last spring—Marfa’s first new high-end lodging in almost 90 years.
+Hotel Saint George (marfasaintgeorge.com), a sleek inn filled with locally made furnishings and priceless paintings, opened in spring 2016—Marfa’s first new high-end lodging in almost 90 years.

 Still, we prefer the rustic quality of staying in a glamped-up tent or camper at Austin hotelier Liz Lambert’s, El Cosmico (elcosmico.com).